-- 4.2.10 All Land Use Bylaw amendments in the County of Newell that affect lands in the Plan Area, shall be referred to the MD of Taber for comment prior to a public hearing. - 4.2.11 All Land Use Bylaw amendments in the MD of Taber that affect lands in the Plan Area, shall be referred to County of Newell for comment prior to a public hearing. - 4.2.12 All redesignation applications affecting the Plan Area shall be referred to the other municipality for comment prior to a public hearing.

-4.2.13 A newly proposed Land Use Bylaw from either municipality shall be referred to the other for comment prior to a public hearing.
+- 4.2.10 All Land Use Bylaw amendments in the County of Warner within the Plan Area, shall be referred to the MD of Taber for comment prior to a public hearing. - 4.2.11 All Land Use Bylaw amendments in the MD of Taber within the Plan Area, shall be referred to the County of Warner for comment prior to a public hearing. - 4.2.12 All redesignation applications within the Plan Area shall be referred to the other municipality for comment prior to a public hearing. - 4.2.13 A newly proposed Land Use Bylaw from either municipality shall be referred to the other for comment prior to a public hearing.